1920s in Western fashion: Women's wear

-The straight-line chemise topped by the close-fitting cloche hat became the uniform of the day.
-Women "bobbed", or cut, their hair short to fit under the popular hats, a radical move in the beginning, but standard by the end of the decade.
+The pioneer of this hairstyle is often disputed; the primary figures frequently mentioned are the French fashion designer Coco Chanel who shortened her hair some time in 1916, Joan of Arc who was a powerful female symbol of strength in France and the novel La garconne by Victor Marguerite - the plot of a woman who lives a liberated lifestyle.
 Low-waisted dresses with fullness at the hemline allowed women to literally kick up their heels in new dances like the Charleston.
 In 1925, "shift" type dresses with no waistline emerged.
 At the end of the decade, dresses were being worn with straight bodices and collars.
 Tucks at the bottom of the bodices were popular, as well as knife-pleated skirts with a hem approximately one inch below the knee.

 In the world of art, fashion was being influenced heavily by art movements such as surrealism.
 Elsa Schiaparelli is one key Italian designer of this decade who was heavily influenced by the "beyond the real" art and incorporated it into her designs.

 Proper attire for women was enforced for morning, afternoon, and evening activities.
 In the early part of the decade, wealthy women were still expected to change from a morning to an afternoon dress.
 These afternoon or "tea gowns" were less form-fitting than evening dresses, featured long, flowing sleeves, and were adorned with sashes, bows, or artificial flowers at the waist.
 For evening wear the term "cocktail dress" was invented in France for American clientele.
 With the "New Woman" also came the "Drinking Woman".
 The cocktail dress was styled with a matching hat, gloves, and shoes.
 What was so unique about the cocktail dress was that it could be worn not just at cocktail hours (6 and 8pm), but by manipulating and styling the accessories correctly could be worn appropriately for any event from 3 pm to the late evening.
 Evening dresses were typically slightly longer than tea gowns, in satin or velvet, and embellished with beads, rhinestones, or fringe.

-Daywear

-Skirts
+Blouses and skirts

-Both blouses and separate skirts went out of fashion by mid-decade, and was popular during the early years of the decade.
+Both blouses and separate skirts went out of fashion by mid-decade, and were popular during the early years of the decade.

 During 1920, the lengths of the skirt went to the ankle with a slight bow around the hips and tapering slightly to the hemline.

-In 1922, skirts went off from the ankle and reached to mid-shin.
+In 1922, skirts went off from the ankle and reached mid-shin.
 And created a slightly A-lined shape by flaring out, or in a barrel-like shape by tapering around the hips.
-Blouses were worn often tucked in the skirt's waistbands and pulled out a few inches.
+Blouses were worn often tucked in the skirt's waistbands and were pulled out a few inches.

-Jewelries

-In the 20s, the jewelries were not determined by the cost of materials, instead the focus was more on the design.
+Waistbands wide and patch pockets large, and the skirts were fastened with hooks on the sides.
+The buttons that were on the outside were often for decorative purposes and were non-functional.